Timothy Foote

 Brief Life History of Timothy

-When Timothy Foote was born on 9 October 1752, in Simsbury, Hartford, Connecticut Colony, British Colonial America, his father, Samuel Foote, was 33 and his mother, Lois Loomis, was 27.
+When Timothy Foote was born on 9 October 1752, in Simsbury, Hartford, Connecticut Colony, British Colonial America, his father, Timothy Foote, was 17 and his mother, Sarah Garnsey, was 16.
 He married Abigail Barnes on 12 December 1771, in Wintonbury Parish, Windsor, Hartford, Connecticut Colony, British Colonial America.
-They were the parents of at least 3 sons and 3 daughters.
+They were the parents of at least 3 sons and 4 daughters.
+He lived in Connecticut, United States in 1850.
 He died on 1 August 1832, in Fairfield Township, Huron, Ohio, United States, at the age of 79, and was buried in Old Alonzo West Farm Cemetery, Peru, Huron, Ohio, United States.

 Do you know Timothy?
 Do you have a story about him that you would like to share?
 Sign In or Create a FREE Account